fernandezfran/lithiation_protocol/README.md

-# Lithiation of amorphous silicon
+# Lithiation protocol of Si

 We start with an amorphized silicon structure and follow the next protocol:

 1. add a Li atom at the center of the largest spherical void,
 2. increase the volume and scale the coordinates,
 3. perform a local LBFGS minimization,
-4. simulate 10ps with Berendsen NPT,
+4. simulate an NPT molecular dynamics,
 5. select the frame with minimum absolute pressure,
 6. with x defined as number of Li atoms per Si atoms if x is less than 3.75 goto point 1 else finish.

+This protocol is slightly similar to the one proposed by [Chevrier and Dahn](https://doi.org/10.1149/1.3111037), also for the lithiation of amorphous silicon.
 To make the process faster, multiple atoms of lithium are added at a time and expanding in each one of them.
-It was checked with DFT that a step of x=0.25 in Li$_x$Si does not alter the results, which would correspond to 16 atoms here.
+The authors checked with DFT that a step of x=0.25 in Li$_x$Si does not alter the results, which would correspond to 16 atoms here.

-This protocol is slightly similar to the one proposed by [Chevrier and Dahn](https://doi.org/10.1149/1.3111037), also for the lithiation of amorphous silicon.

 ## Requirements